Yoast/developer/changelogs/yoast-seo-premium.md

 #### Other

 * Includes every change in Yoast SEO core 15.8.
-See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 15.7

 Release date: 2021-01-26

 Meet Yoast SEO 15.7!
 Do you already use the state-of-the-art Premium analysis in Yoast SEO?
 Great!
 It now also comes with full language support for Turkish!
-Read more about what’s new in Yoast SEO 15.7 in [https://yoa.st/release-15-7](our release post)!
+Read more about what’s new in Yoast SEO 15.7 in [our release post](https://yoa.st/release-15-7)!

 #### Enhancements